 I must say I’m a little saddened by the fact that you’re not here anymore tho.
 Do you have plans to return to South Africa at some point?

 What’s your ultimate dream?
-Where does this all lead?
+Where does this all lead for Willem Samuel?

 Is there a space where your art and your music will meet?
 Like Gorillaz?

-Yeah – maybe.
+Willem Samuel: Yeah – maybe.
 Or maybe more like an animation – sound and music.
-Problem is I am one guy – and finding time is hard.
+The problem is I am one guy – and finding time is hard.
 I’m discovering that I have to have all the wheels running at the same time – only then do I get fusion where the genres cross polinate.

 It’s all about constraints.
 I tend to solve my problems creatively – rather than practically.
 So I’m like: “Would it not be cool IF” – rather than, “What do I have and how can I get it done by Friday”